Water temperature in Giresun

 54.2°FSea water temperature in Giresun today

-As of now, in Giresun, the water temperature is 64.2°F. Swimming in water of this temperature is generally concidered to be cool, and most people won't really enjoy it.
-Today's reading is 1.7°F lower than the average recorded on this particular day in recent years.
+As of now, in Giresun, the water temperature is 71.2°F. Swimming in water of this temperature is seen as relatively warm and enjoyable for some individuals, although many might find it slightly too cool.
+Today's reading is 2.3°F lower than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
 According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast

-Today's water temperature is notably higher than the average recorded over the past two weeks, indicating a significant warming trend.
+The water temperature today is above average for the last two weeks, showing a small increase in temperature.
 It is also close to the historical minimum temperature for this date.
-The maximum temperature recorded for this date was 68.8°F on 2019, while the historical minimum was 62.6°F on 2021.
+The maximum temperature recorded for this date was 76.8°F on 2018, while the historical minimum was 69.8°F on 2017.

 Daily water temperature in Giresun